-The odds are pretty good that your current employer doesn’t have a large, flashy sign in the lobby announcing, “This company is a non-subscriber employer.”
+The odds are pretty good that your current employer doesn’t have a large, flashy sign in the lobby announcing, “You work for a non-subscriber employer.”

-But sign or no sign, you need to know whether your employer has worker’s compensation coverage or is, instead, a non-subscriber employer.
+But sign or no sign, you need to know whether your employer has worker’s compensation coverage or is, instead, a non-subscriber employer in Pasadena, TX.
 If they are the latter, you may have to file a lawsuit in order to collect compensation after a workplace accident.

 It may take a little digging, but you should be able to determine whether you work for a non-subscriber employer by looking in a few key places.

 Where to Look in Order to Determine if You Work for a Non-Subscriber Employer